 Get a fast and free car insurance rate comparison

 Can you get a car insurance estimate without personal information?

 When you’re searching for car insurance, you want to get as much information as you can before you make your selection.
 But that doesn’t mean you have to talk to an insurance agent at every agency - or give out sensitive information to everyone who asks for it.
 Fortunately, there’s a quick, simple solution: With OnlineAutoInsurance.com, you can get an anonymous car insurance quote from multiple insurance companies without leaving your house - and without handing over much personal information.

-A lot of companies want to run credit checks before they tell you your rate.
+A lot of companies want to run credit checks before they tell you your insurance rate.
 You have a right to feel nervous about sending out your social security number to get a quote.
 Cybercriminals are ambitiously expanding the ways they commit identity theft, and the more databases your information is stored in, the more likely you will become a target.
-Identify theft can ravage your credit score, which in turn can increase your car insurance premiums.
+Identity theft can ravage your credit score, which in turn can increase your car insurance premium.
 It can also make buying a new car more difficult, so if you ever need to replace your vehicle, your options will be limited.

 Whether you’re looking for minimum coverage or comprehensive and collision coverage, you can find the protection you need without the added worry.
-Once you fill out our minimal form, you can instantly see rates from several insurance companies.
+Once you fill out our minimal form, you can instantly compare online auto insurance rates from several insurance companies.
 Just choose a company that works for you and sign up in minutes.
 Depending on your state’s laws, you might be able to provide proof of insurance instantly.

 We protect your privacy

-We respect the fact that some consumers want to protect their privacy when comparing car insurance rates.
+We respect the fact that some consumers want to protect their privacy while comparing anonymous car insurance quotes.
 We only require certain rating factors, such as your birthdate, address, and the make and model of your vehicle.
-All of these factors are directly related to your rate, and we don’t ask for anything extra.
+All of these factors are directly related to your rate, and we don't ask for anything extra.
 To begin, input your zip code above and fill out the questionnaire.